 \section{Monotonicity and l'Hospital rules}

-We show with the help of Lagrange's Theorem~\ref{thm_Lagrange} how intervals of monotonicity of a~function are determined by the derivative.
-We prove l'Hospital rules.
-By them one can compute functional limits of the form $\frac{0}{0}$ and $\frac{\infty}{\infty}$.
-We begin with interaction of finite and infinite derivatives.
+We employ Theorem~\ref{thm_Lagrange} to determine intervals of monotonicity of functions, and we prove l'Hospital's rules by which one can compute limits.
+First, we look at the interaction of finite and infinite derivatives.

 {\em $\bullet$ Dependence of finite and infinite derivatives. }Equal signs of finite derivatives force the same sign for infinite derivatives.
 This application of Theorem~\ref{thm_Lagrange} is not so well known.
 We assume that $a<b$ are real numbers.